Over/Under Definition, Examples

-As a bettor, you’re trying to predict whether the total score will go over or under a pre-determined amount.
+As a bettor, you’re trying to predict whether the total score will go over or under a certain amount set by the sportsbook.
 You’re not trying to guess the exact number.
 If the over/under lands on exactly the posted number, it’s a push and your bet is refunded.

 Bettors had the option to wager on the total points in the game going over or under 52.

 The Chiefs won 35-24 — a total of 59 points — putting the game over the total.
 Anyone who wagered on the over won their bet.
 Anyone on the under lost.

 Over/unders come in all shapes and sizes — you can wager on the total points scored in a game, or on prop bets like total field goals in an NFL game or total rebounds by an NBA player.

 Here is a recommended resource list to help you bet smartly on football: